List of highest-grossing actors

 The following are non-definitive lists of the actors with the highest career-film grosses.
 There are box-office gross revenue lists, which are not adjusted for inflation, as well as lists for the number of box-office ticket sales.

 Box-office gross revenue

-Because of the long-term effects of inflation on movie theater ticket prices, a list unadjusted for inflation gives far more weight to later actors.
-Therefore, the gross revenue lists are largely meaningless for comparing acting careers widely separated in time, as many actors from earlier eras will never appear on a modern unadjusted list, despite their films' achieving higher commercial success when adjusted for price increases.
+Because of the effects of inflation on cinema ticket prices, a list unadjusted for inflation gives much more weight to later actors.

 Lead roles

 This list only includes leading roles and lead ensemble roles, including voice acting.
 The list is updated as of 7 July 2025.

 All roles

 This list includes cameos and voice acting.
 The number of films is from the source The Numbers and may not correspond exactly to a linked filmography.
 The list is updated as of 28 December 2024.

 Earlier eras

 Up until 2000

 A survey by TLA Video in 2000 estimated that the following actors had sold the most movie tickets at the box office.